 Cherry LAB’s passion for travelling goes beyond boundaries!
 We are not only inspired by our own stories and the destinations we have been to.
 Or inspiration is also stimulated by the unique stories of other globetrotters and power women.
 That’s why every fortnight we put a new Travel Hero in the spotlight.
 These are heroes from all over the world and of course from our own country.
 Maybe you are next!

-For years, she has been traveling around the world as a digital nomad for the travel magazine National Geographic Traveler, founded the platform Travel Diaries in 2014 on which you can keep an online diary of photo’s and route maps ánd she recently started her new blog Travel Better about the relevance of sustainable travel.
+For years, she has been traveling around the world for years now as a digital nomad for the travel magazine National Geographic Traveler, founded the platform Travel Diaries in 2014 on which you can keep an online diary of photo’s and route maps ánd she recently started her new blog Travel Better about the relevance of sustainable travel.
 For us enough reasons to shine a light on power woman and adventurer Veerle Witte as a Travel Hero.
 Curious about her story?
 Read along!

 1. What makes you a true internet personality?

 Since June 2014, I travel around the world as a digital nomad for National Geographic Traveler.
 With that, I slowly became a more familiar face within the travel branch.
 Besides my work as a freelance travel journalist, I’m probably also known as the founer of the platform Travel Diaries, a web-application where travelers can compose, share and print a diary of their trips.
 Recently I launched a new blog on sustainable travel: Travel Better.
 To fill this blog with stories, I’m traveling the world right now.
 During this trip I also write a weekly story for the website of National Geographic in the section ‘The world according to Witte’.

 2. Where did the ideas for your channels start and what is your USP?